Kitchen Ready Betty

 Picture this: you're hosting a game day watch party (it might even be the Big Game!).

-You've already made Football Cheese Ball (a sure win with the crowd), as well as Pepperoni Pizza Dip.
-You also have some crunchy and savory snacks, like Parmesan Herb Pretzels and Candied Mixed Nuts, ready to go.
+You've already made Football Cheese Ball (a sure win with the crowd), as well as Pepperoni Pizza Dip and Jalapeño Popper Dip.
+You also have some crunchy and savory snacks, like Parmesan Herb Pretzels, Chili Lime Cashews, and Candied Mixed Nuts, ready to go.

-But, have you thought about a sweet, chocolaty treat to fit the theme of your football event?
+But, have you thought about a sweet, peanut butter and chocolaty treat to fit the theme of your football event?
 Because that, party planner and dear reader, is how you're going to score your extra point.

 footballs on pan

-Chocolate covered peanut butter footballs are cute, fun and absolutely delicious.
+Football shaped chocolate covered peanut butter balls are cute, fun and absolutely delicious.
 With a homemade, soft peanut butter center coated in sweet chocolate (and of course laced with white sparkle gel), these bite-sized confections are a tremendous crowd pleaser.

 Now I'm not saying these eye-catching footballs are going to help your team win (though they can't hurt, right?).
 But what I can say is that these scrumptious Reese's inspired footballs will definitely have you scoring plenty of touchdowns with the party in your living room😉.